CircuitHappy/ch-box-admin/README.md

 A Node application which makes connecting your RaspberryPi to your home wifi easier

-## Heavily altered version for our RPi Zero W
+## Heavily altered version for Missing Link

 ### Set up your system* (this will have to be turned in to an automated setup script)*